-(CNN) — Think your driver's license is enough to get you through US airport security and onto your domestic flight?
+Think your driver’s license is enough to get you through airport security in the United States and onto your domestic flight?

 On October 1, 2020, travelers will need a “REAL ID-compliant” driver’s license, US passport, US military ID or other accepted identification to fly within the United States.